 Centrality as "exclusive" sentence similarity Bias to argumentative sentences (normalized)

 Extractive summarization of arguments: Realization

 How to model context?

-- For debates, the other arguments there serve as suitable context. - Otherwise, arguments could be clustered into contexts. - How to compute centrality and argumentativeness?
+- For debates, the other arguments there serve as suitable context. - In other scenarios, arguments could be clustered; each cluster is then one context. - How to compute similarity and argumentativeness?